 I’m talking about going to bed at say 9 or 10 PM and waking up with your kids around 6 or 7 AM.

 Yes, there are some naturally early riser babies.
-West has tips for that as well.
+West has tips for this as well.

 You need to commit to the experience of training your baby to sleep and to sleep well for at least a weekend.
-If not longer.
+But plan for longer.

 Your baby needs to learn that the crib is where she sleeps.
 Not the car.